connectedbydata/connectedbydata.org/_problems/ownership.md

 ---
 layout: page
-title: Giving us more information and control is not fixing this problem
+title: Giving us more information and controls is not fixing this problem
 previous-url: /problems/impact.html
 next-url: /problems/connected.html
 points: